 telemetry.structSize = sizeof(ForceSeatMI_Telemetry);

-mask indicates what other fields are set.
+mask (if it is presented) indicates what other fields are set.
 For example, if the SIM provides roll in FSMI_TopTablePositionLogical structure, then mask field has to contains FSMI_POS_BIT_POSITION bit.
 It is required to always include state field in the mask (FSMI_POS_BIT_STATE or FSMI_TEL_BIT_STATE).

 If ForceSeatMI is used in the SIM, the SIM has to call ForceSeatMI_BeginMotionControl at least once, otherwise there will be pause state present all the time.
 After first call, you can choose how to handle pause.
 One option is to call ForceSeatMI_EndMotionControl and another option is to set state bit.
 Our recommendation is as follows: